openmindculture/wp-contact-form-inbox-report-mailer-plugin/contact-form-inbox-report-mailer/trunk/readme.txt

 === Known Issues ===

-None yet, but see roadmap/todo list for missing features!
+- see roadmap/todo list for missing features!
+- mails not sent? verify schedule on the plugin page, (re)activate plugin to (re)schedule!

 === Development and Contribution ===